Ph.D. (by Practice): Filmmakers with Disabilities and Creative Expression in Contemporary, Urban India

 Research Supervisors: Dr. Simone Knox and Dr. Lisa Purse, Dept. of Film, Theatre & Television, University of Reading, UK

-Current Status: Third Year (candidature confirmed)
+Current Status: Final Year (candidature confirmed in 2018)

 This PhD research project commenced in 2016, and explores filmmaking and creative expression by people with disabilities in India.
 It examines the current contexts of film and video practice by people with disabilities and the reasons for their limited participation in media making.
 The research aims to find and support existing innovative filmmaking practices, with a final aim to identify opportunities and develop pathways for inclusive avenues for filmmakers with disabilities in India.